 For this house it’s the home of us all.”

-Unlike successful classics like Fiddler on the Roof, in-depth coverage and scholarship about works like 1600 Pennsylvania Avenue can sometimes be hard to come by.
-Thankfully, The National Theatre archive has extensive newspaper holdings documenting the musical’s troubled journey to Broadway.
+Unlike such classics as Fiddler on the Roof, in-depth coverage and scholarship about works like 1600 Pennsylvania Avenue can sometimes be hard to come by.
+Thankfully, The National Theatre Archives have extensive newspaper holdings documenting the musical’s troubled journey to Broadway.
 Below are just a few selections from those files, which illustrate how big a deal this collaboration was to begin with – and how disappointing its failure proved to be.